-This destination unto itself sits on a mountain in Squaw Valley above Lake Tahoe.
-High Camp is accessed via the Squaw Valley Aerial Tram that travels 2,000 vertical feet, delivering visitors to a village that features the Olympic Museum, an ice skating rink, swimming pool and hot tub, restaurants, observation decks, and even provides entrance to skiing and tubing runs.
+High Camp at Squaw Valley is a destination unto itself.
+It sits on a mountain in Olympic Valley and high above Lake Tahoe.
+High Camp is accessed via an aerial tram that travels 2,000 vertical feet, delivering visitors to a village that features the free Olympic Museum, swimming pool and hot tub, restaurants, observation decks, and even provides entrance to high altitude ski runs.
 During the summer, High Camp has its own set of high altitude hiking trails.
-Activities are available day and night, summer and winter, and the views of the lake and the mountains are stunning from the pinnacle and from the Tram.
+Activities are available day and night, summer and winter, and the views of the lake and the mountains are stunning from the pinnacle and from the aerial tram.

 Because of its beauty and accessibility Desolation Wilderness is per acre, the most heavily used wilderness area in the country.
 Desolation Wilderness is 12.5 miles long and 8 miles and is accessed by 15 named and numbered trailheads under a quota system.
 Day Hikers fill out registration forms at the head, but overnighters must pay a fee and register ahead of time.
 Magnificent views from all over, specifically one atop a granite slope that overlooks Emerald Bay, where you cannot find a better place for a picnic.
 Desolation contains 63,960 acres of subalpine forests, glacial lakes and valleys, and granite peaks.
 A portion of the Pacific Crest National Scenic Trail/Tahoe Rim Trail passes through the area.
 All persons entering Desolation must obtain a wilderness permit all year-round.
 Day hikers may self-register at the trailheads, but overnight users must obtain the permits (fee charged) in person.
 Since Desolation is so popular, a wilderness permit quota system is in place for overnight campers.
 You can make a reservation for overnight permits.
 Fees are charged for both reservations and camping.
 Desolation Wilderness lies to the southwest of Lake Tahoe and north of Yosemite National Park in the Sierra Nevada.